 But the cost of leaking homes isn’t just limited to financial damage – the health costs are also potentially substantial.
 Dampness in walls and floors creates an environment for the growth of toxic varieties of mould, such as stachbotrys and fusarium, which can be very harmful to health.

-Under the new financial assistance package offered by the New Zealand Government, owners of qualifying leaking homes can expect a 50% contribution to the costs of repairs.
+Under the new financial assistance package offered by the New Zealand Government, owners of qualifying leaking homes may be entitled to a 50% contribution to the costs of repairs.
 The contributions are broken down as follows:

 To be eligible to claim, the WHRS Act 2006 requires the following